 This form was made available on the Unit Quality Management System (UQMS) for easy access by academic staff (See Evidence 20).
 In addition, during the course proposal periods, the Dean's Office sends the course proposal forms to the department chairs via the University Information Management System (UBYS) (See Evidence 21).
-The department chairs forward the forms to the faculty members, evaluate the course proposals received from the faculty members, and officially forward the proposals that are deemed appropriate to the dean's office with the external stakeholder opinion and departmental decision (See Evidence 22).
+The department chairs forward the forms to the faculty members, evaluate the course proposals received from the faculty members, and officially forward the appropriate proposals to the dean's office with the external stakeholder opinion and departmental decision (See Evidence 22).